stevecrawshaw/vs-code-setup/README.md

 ![](images/git-clone.jpeg)

- then go your top level folder in the **terminal** e.g.
+ then go your top level folder where you will do your analysis project in the **terminal** e.g.
  `C:\Users\steve.crawshaw\projects`

 and type

 `git clone <hit CTRL+V to paste the URL>`

+## Install uv

+UV is a helpful tool for managing virtual environments and packages.
+It can be installed from PowerShell by running this line from powershell:

+`powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"`

 ## Install packages with uv

-UV is a helpful tool for managing virtual environments and packages.
-It uses the pyproject.toml file to track packages, and creates a lock file (uv.lock) to ensure that the exact versions of packages are recorded.
 We're going to use the [project - based approach](https://docs.astral.sh/uv/guides/projects/#running-commands) to virtual environments, which means that the .venv folder will be created in the project folder.
+UV uses the pyproject.toml file to track packages, and creates a lock file (uv.lock) to ensure that the exact versions of packages are recorded.

-Make sure you're in the project folder in the terminal, and with one command you can create the default .venv and install the packages listed in the pyptoject.toml file by typing:
+Make sure you're in the project folder in the terminal, and with one command you can create the default .venv and install the packages listed in the pyproject.toml file by typing:

 `uv sync`